 It’s long since needed an update along with repair and some major DIY elbow grease.
-For the previous owners, it used to be a playhouse for their kids.
+For the previous owners, it is a playhouse for their kids.
 Apparently they were the coolest kids on the block back in the 70’s because the parents have the shed wired for TV.
 Too funny!

 Though I call it a garden shed, it’s more of a storage shed for now.
-I will refrain from showing you the scary insides as of yet because the floor is rotted out, and my kids have turned it into a hot mess.
+I will refrain from showing you the scary insides as of yet because the floor is rotting out, and my kids have a hot mess.
 No joke.

 My goal was to tackle it all last summer, but our backyard makeover cup was full with my compost bin build, our fire pit redo, and then our garden arbor area.
 Both of those posts are fun to read and full of DIY tips and tutorials.

 Since we have been feverishly trying to finish our kitchen and have other projects that need done before winter, I’m not sure I’ll get all that I want done with it.
 I’d love to turn it back into place for my kids to have a quiet place to just be.
 However, today I’m tackling the front exterior.

 What you’re looking at is how our little shed has looked for the past few years.
 Last year, I bought the used glider rocker to replace the blanket chest that used to be there and I redid in this post.
 I plan to make a new cover for the glider cushions when we decide what color of siding we will be using on our house and shed.
 Until then, it works for now.
 Last year I dug out everything around the shed, added landscaping fabric, new plants and stone.